 TNI’s Industry Barometer Survey

-Tourism Northern Ireland commissioned a survey in October with Northern Ireland’s tourism industry to monitor 2023 year-to-date (Jan-Sep) business performance, outlook for the remainder of the year and into 2024, as well as causes of concern and reasons to be optimistic.
+Tourism Northern Ireland commissioned a survey in June with Northern Ireland’s tourism industry to monitor 2025 year-to-date (Jan–June) business performance, including outlook for the summer period, as well as causes of concern and reasons to be optimistic.
+The research indicates:

 International Flags outside Ardglass Golf Club

-• A significant proportion of businesses report growth across the closer to home markets (NI, ROI & GB), although a minority of around one fifth experienced a decline in visitor volumes from these key markets compared to 2022.
+• A significant proportion of businesses reported growth across the NI domestic, GB and ROI markets, although a minority of under three in ten experienced a decline in visitor volumes from these key markets compared with January–June 2024.

-• Over 8 in 10 businesses have seen international visitor volumes either exceed or match 2022 visitor volumes, with just under one fifth reporting a decline on the previous year.
+• Almost three quarters of businesses have seen international visitor volumes either exceed or match 2024 volumes, with approximately one-quarter reporting a decline on the previous January-June 2024 period.

-• Expectations regarding visitor volumes for 2024 are largely positive, with the majority of businesses anticipating similar or higher visitor volumes than 2023.
-Just under one fifth expect visitor volumes to be below this year’s performance levels.
+• Expectations regarding the volume of business for the summer period (July-September 2025) are largely positive, with the majority of businesses anticipating higher (42%) or similar (33%) levels compared with the same period in 2024.
+Just over one quarter (26%) expect business volumes to be below last year’s summer performance levels.

 Operating environment remains challenging across all key sectors

-• In response to rising operating costs and consumer cost of living pressures, just over 4 in 10 businesses indicated that they had or were raising their prices.
+• In response to rising operating costs and prevailing cost-of-living pressures, four in ten businesses indicated that they had raised or were raising their prices ‘slightly’, with a minority (2%) reporting ‘significant’ price increases.

-• Despite the concerns expressed regarding the challenging operating environment, the majority of business remain confident that they will maintain overall business profitability for the months ahead.
+• Despite the concerns expressed regarding the challenges ahead, the majority of businesses remain confident that they will maintain overall business profitability for the remainder of the year.

-• The continued success of repeat visitors and the return of overseas visitors were most likely to be highlighted as reasons to be positive for the remainder of the year and into 2024.
+• The continued success of repeat visitors, a strong domestic market and the positive impact of local festivals and events were most likely to be highlighted as reasons to be positive for the remainder of the year.

 Download: